Crim6864/Kilsgymnaster/README.md

 Lighthouse tests were executed using the Google Chrome browser's DevTools.

 **Test Metrics**
-- Performance Score: 96
+- Performance Score: 99
 - Accessibility Score: 100
 - Best Practices Score: 100
 - SEO Score: 100

 **Detailed Results**
-- **Performance**: The performance of the website is 96 and thats fantastic but there are some places where the code can be more optimized.
+- **Performance**: The performance of the website is 99 and thats fantastic but there are some places where the code can be more optimized.
 And you can save some milliseconds and KiB here and there.
 - **Accessibility**: The accessibility has a score of 100 but i still feel there is probably something more to be done and things i have not tought about.
 - **Best Practices**: The website follows best practices with a score of 100.
 The thing i miss to test i java scripts because i have none in this project.
 - **SEO**: SEO performance is outstanding with 100 score.
 It is well optimized for search engines.

 **Areas for Improvement**
-- Performance can be enhanced by optimizing resource loading and reducing unnecessary requests.
-- Continue monitoring accessibility to maintain a high standard and address any emerging issues.
-- Best practices can be further improved by optimizing script loading and code splitting.
-- Maintain and regularly update meta tags and structured data markup to ensure strong SEO performance.
+- Even if i scored high there are alwayes ways to improve.
+Optimize pictures, CSS & scripts.

 **Visuals**